mlabuda2/nf-tower-docs/docs/orgs-and-teams/organizations.md

 description: 'Create and manage organization resources.'
 ---

-Organizations are the top-level structure and contain Workspaces, Members, Teams and Collaborators.
+Organizations are the top-level structure and contain Workspaces, Members, Teams, and Collaborators.

 ## New Organization